Relationship quality: Outcomes of relationship quality in romantic couples

 A substantive body of work has focused on the importance of high quality romantic relationships being linked to physical and physiological health outcomes.
 Those in high quality relationships are less likely to be diagnosed with or symptomatic for generalized anxiety disorder, post-traumatic stress disorder, major depressive disorder, or bipolar disorder.
 Those who perceive their relationship as being higher quality are typically happier, less stressed, and more satisfied with life when compared to those in low quality relationships.
 Relationships have also been consistently shown to contribute strongly to physical health with higher relationship quality in couples being associated with positive outcomes ranging from increased self-reported health ratings to decreased mortality, increased cardiovascular functioning, and increased wound healing rates.

-Relationship quality in friendships
+In friendships

 Like the composition of romantic relationship quality, friendship quality refers to the quality of a person's individual friendships.
 While friendship quality has not been studied as extensively as research on romantic relationship quality, studies have been conducted to define friendship quality and examinations on its psychological and physiological benefits.

+Emotional closeness, communication, and trust are also widely recognized as important components of friendship quality, as they help strengthen interpersonal bonds.
+Individuals who openly share their thoughts and feelings with friends are more likely to develop deeper and more meaningful connections.
+Effective communication can reduce misunderstandings and support conflict resolution, while trust allows friends to rely on one another for emotional support.
+These factors contribute to higher levels of intimacy and mutual understanding between individuals.
+As a result, friendships that include these elements tend to be more satisfying and long-lasting.

 As is the case in the study of romantic relationships, the precise components of friendship quality are not unanimously agreed upon by friendship researchers.
 Generally, a high-quality friendship is conceptualized as a friendship where both members engage in high, approximately equal, levels of prosocial behavior and feel comfortable in relying on one another as sources of social support.
 Research on friendship quality tends to be separated into the study of adolescent friendships and the study of adult friendships.